WKYE: WKYE

-Key 95 to 96 Key
+Frequency Move

 Clear Channel decided to leave the Johnstown radio business at the beginning of the 21st Century, selling off its individual properties, including WMTZ (known as country station 96.5 the Mountain), which had been known for years as WJNL prior to 1990.
 Forever Broadcasting, owner of Key 95, took advantage of the opportunity to purchase WMTZ and strengthen its foothold in the Johnstown radio market.

 Forever Broadcasting had been known for more than a decade by this time as the "Froggy" people, owning the country-formatted stations with that same name, with stations in Somerset (which has since changed hands), Altoona, and State College.
-Forever's Altoona-based Froggy property at 98.1, came in spotty at best in Johnstown despite its 30,000-watt signal, largely due to the rugged mountainous terrain separating Johnstown and Altoona.
+Forever's Altoona-based Froggy property on 98.1, came in spotty at best in Johnstown despite its 30,000-watt signal, largely due to the rugged mountainous terrain separating Johnstown and Altoona.

 As part of a strategic move, Forever decided to swap frequencies between WKYE and WMTZ, and to make 95.5 into a country station, largely because of its clear penetration into the Pittsburgh market from the east, through its much stronger signal.
 Forever had acquired stations in the north, south, and west suburbs of Pittsburgh (almost all of which were rechristened under the Froggy brand), but none in the eastern suburbs of the city.

 In February 2005, the swap became official, as WKYE assumed the facility of 96.5 and the new 96 Key branding, while WMTZ moved to 95.5 with the Froggy 95 branding, and adopting the new WFGI-FM call sign.

 WKYE celebrated its 25th anniversary on October 3, 2008.

-96 Key to Key 96.5

 In 2019, the words in the branding were changed to "Key 96.5".

-Pending sale to Seven Mountains Media
+Sale to Seven Mountains Media

-It was announced on October 12, 2022 that Forever Media is selling 34 stations, including WKYE and the entire Johnstown cluster, to State College-based Seven Mountains Media for $17.3 million.
-The deal closed on January 2, 2023.
+It was announced on October 12, 2022 that Forever Media was selling 34 stations, including WKYE and the entire Johnstown cluster, to State College-based Seven Mountains Media for $17.375 million.
+The deal closed on January 1, 2023.
+When Seven Mountains Media revamped the Johnstown market in early May 2023, Key 96.5 began to shift its playlist from Adult Contemporary to Hot AC.